-In 2013, we began work on a new climate change policy, defining our approach to one of the most critical environmental issues of our era.
-Because of the policy's importance, our senior management team was engaged in an extensive and careful review of it.
-The policy was finalized in 2014, and a full version of the statement can be found here.
+In 2013, we began work on a new climate change statement, defining our management approach to one of the most critical environmental issues of our era.
+Our Sustainability Leadership Team, along with other company leaders, engaged in an extensive and careful review of this statement, which can be found in full here.

 In addition, we continued to pursue green initiatives in energy use, emissions and waste reduction, balancing environmental stewardship with our organization's